 Is Nyxt sandboxed?

-Depending on which renderer (engine) you choose (and which version of that renderer), and how you compile/run it, Nyxt may be sandboxed.
+Nyxt runs the default WebKitGTK renderer (engine) with sandboxing enabled.
+Other engines may also be sandboxed per availability.
 You may also utilize your operating system or package manager to containerize Nyxt.

 Does Nyxt support WebRTC?

 Where can I learn Lisp?